Bajaj Kawasaki Caliber

 The Bajaj Kawasaki Caliber was a motorcycle developed and sold by Kawasaki and Bajaj in India from 1998 to 2006.
-It was made by incorporating some improvements in the Bajaj 4S.
+It was made by incorporating some improvements in the Bajaj Kawasaki 4s Champion.
 One of the changes was the addition of an oil filter.
 The Caliber had a 124.6 cc engine.
 The bike is capable of a top speed of 152 km/h with a 50 kg rider.